wplam107/NLP_Project/README.md

 Most of the features were categorical and missing many values.
 The only columns not missing values were the job 'title' (dropped as a result of over 1000 different non-standardized titles), 'location' (dummied by state), and job 'description' (text document to be converted to a mean word vector value).
 The remaining categorical features with large missing values were evaluated (dummied or dropped) with a Chi-Squared test to determine whether or not an imputed value was statistically significant in relation to the posting being fake or real.

 ## Baseline Models
 4 baseline models were used: Logistic Regression, RandomForest Classifier, Support Vector Classifier, XGBoost Classifier.
 The baseline models were run without the text data (job 'description') as a feature.
 The lack of feature interactions were expected to heavily penalize the Logistic Regression model.
 All models were run inconjunction with PCA to reduce the feature space.
+The primary evaluation metrics were precision and F1-Score as a job posting filter should let a few fake job postings through without filtering out too many real job postings.

-### Confusion Matrices (predicted values) of the 2 best models
+### Confusion Matrices (normalized predicted values) of the 2 best models
 ![CM of Baseline SVM (Baseline SVM)](Images/svm_b.png) ![CM of Baseline XGB (Baseline XGB)](Images/xgb_b.png)

+- SVM baseline model: F1-Score of 0.5248 and Precision of 0.4144
+  - Had more false positives than true positives
+- XGBoost baseline model: F1-Score of 0.5121 and Precision of 0.5721
+  - Made fewer false positive predictions but did not detect true fake job postings as well

 Presentation Slides: